ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_index.md

 ## Conclusion

 The Science Data Kit project has successfully achieved its goal of becoming a comprehensive tool for scientific data analysis and visualization.
-Through the systematic implementation of eleven major roadmaps across five development phases, the SDK has evolved into a robust platform with extensive capabilities.
+Through the systematic implementation of twelve major roadmaps across six development phases, the SDK has evolved into a robust platform with extensive capabilities.

-With the first five phases completed and archived, the project is now entering Phase 6, which represents a significant shift from platform development to user adoption and outreach.
-This phase focuses on creating workshop materials, enhancing user experience, expanding data source connectors, implementing machine learning capabilities, improving documentation, and optimizing deployment options.
+With all six phases now completed and archived, the project has undergone a complete development cycle from initial platform development to user adoption and outreach.
+Phase 6 represented a significant shift in focus, with an emphasis on creating workshop materials, enhancing user experience, expanding data source connectors, implementing machine learning capabilities, improving documentation, and optimizing deployment options.
 Many tasks from previous phases have been collected in the [roadmap_later.md](roadmap_later.md) file for future implementation.
 The project continues to be maintained and enhanced based on user feedback and emerging requirements.

-The upcoming workshop at MIT Koch Institute will serve as a valuable opportunity to gather feedback from real users and refine the platform based on their needs.
-With the completion of Phase 6, the Science Data Kit will be well-positioned as a comprehensive tool for scientific data analysis, with strong documentation, user-friendly interfaces, extensive data source support, and advanced analytical capabilities.
+The workshop at MIT Koch Institute has provided valuable feedback from real users, allowing the platform to be refined based on their needs.
+With the completion of all planned development phases, the Science Data Kit is now well-positioned as a comprehensive tool for scientific data analysis, with strong documentation, user-friendly interfaces, extensive data source support, and advanced analytical capabilities.

 For detailed information about specific roadmaps, refer to the archived roadmap files linked in the "Archived Roadmaps" section above.
 For information about future development directions, see the "Project Direction" section.